SYOP200/Flipper-Zero-Downloads/README.md

  of this license document, but changing it is not allowed.

 ## Notes
-This repo is constantly being worked on.
-If you haveissues or need assistance please communicate in our discussions and report issues and bugs.
-You are the ones that keep this comunity going, thank you!
+This repo is constantly being worked on. <br>
+If you have issues or need assistance please communicate in our discussions and report issues and bugs.<br> You are the ones that keep this comunity going, thank you!

 ## Credits
 - Momentum Firmware